joacir/make-pdf/README.md

 * *autoPageBreak* - Set the bottom margin limit to page break automaticaly.

+* *footerPage* - Set a page for show the group.

+* *middlePage* - Set for show de group only in the middle of the page.

+* "autoLineBreak* - Set to break a line automaticaly when a text have the "\n" caracter.

 ### Example of a complete template contained sessions, nodes and attributes:

 ```